syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 ![](Intellisense-images/Intellisense_img10.png)

-N> Refer to the following sample link that demonstrates the `Intellisense` functionalities of EditControl.
+N> Refer to the following sample link that demonstrates the `Intellisense` functionalities of EditControl:
 C:\Users\&lt;User&gt;\AppData\Local\Syncfusion\EssentialStudio\Version Number\Windows\Edit.Windows\Samples\Intellisense Functions\Context Choices

-## Configure context prompt popup
+## Configure context prompt pop-up

-Support provided for displaying function overloading information as like in Microsoft Visual Studio text editor and also allows user to navigate between defined functions by using <kbd>UP</kbd> or <kbd>DOWN</kbd> arrow keys.
+Support provided for displaying function overloading the information as in Microsoft Visual Studio text editor.
+It also allows user to navigate between defined functions by using <kbd>UP</kbd> or <kbd>DOWN</kbd> arrow key.

 ![](Intellisense-images/Intellisense_img4.png)

-The following code snippets demonstrates context prompt displaying characters are specified in the configuration file by using the DropContextPrompt field in the lexem for the corresponding character.
-If you wish to display the ContextPrompt pop-up in response to the opening brace - "(" or opening curly brace -"{" being typed, use the following XML code.
+The following code snippet demonstrates the context prompt displaying characters specified in the configuration file by using the DropContextPrompt field in the lexem for the corresponding character.
+To display the ContextPrompt pop-up in response to the opening brace - "(" or opening curly brace -"{" being typed, use the following XML code.

 {% highlight xaml %}